 Please click here for an explanation from the College Board.

 Students have the opportunity to earn college credit based on the scores earned on the AP Exams.
 Each college and university has its own policies regarding AP credit and placement.
 The College Board offers information about AP credit at thousands of colleges and universities.
 Click here for more information on university credits.

 The College Board administers AP Exams each year in May.
 The exams typically take 2-3 hours and include two sections: multiple-choice questions and free-response items such as essays, problem solving, document-based questions and verbal responses.

-Accommodations Requests and required documentation must be received by January 18, 2022 for AP exams offered in May 2022.
+Accommodations requests and required documentation must be received by January 18, 2024 for AP exams offered in May 2024.

 Fall 2023 Courses

 Georgia Milestones End of Course Assessment Info